FAIMS/Fieldmark-Documentation/docs/intro/field-record-types.md

 2. **Date and Time Picker**: with a calendar prompt with a timestamp to select a date and time.
 May be set to the current date and time with a button inside the prompt.
 3. **Month Picker**: with a calendar prompt to select just the month and year if that is all you need.
 May be set to the current month and year with a button inside the prompt.

 :::{tip}
-The date, datetime, and month pickers require advanced editing to implement in a form
+The date, datetime, and month pickers require advanced editing to implement in a form.
+See [Advanced Notebook Creation](advanced/notebook-creation-advanced.md)
 :::

 ## Structured Data